marcus-crane/utf9k/src/content/blog/2017-02-05 Deepfakes.md

 ---
-category: "blog"
+category: blog
 date: 2017-02-05T00:00:00+13:00
-description: "An exploration of Deepfakes written up when the original subreddit (and creator) was still online"
+description: An exploration of Deepfakes written up when the original subreddit (and creator) was still online
+output: src/content/blog
+publish: true
-slug: "deepfakes"
+slug: deepfakes
 tags:
-  - "deepfakes"
+  - deepfakes
-  - "future"
+  - future
-  - "technology"
+  - technology
-title: "Deepfakes"
+title: Deepfakes
 ---

 > [!note] 💿 This post has been remastered slightly due to its age.